Vasilisa the Beautiful (1940 film): Plot

 The youth, therefore, sets out on a journey to seek the key.
 On his journey, he meets a blacksmith who tells him that the key is in a golden egg inside a duck sitting in a glass chest.
 However, this chest would be at the highest point of a tall pine.
-At the witches' house meanwhile, the witch suggests Vasilissa to marry her brother, she would live in a palace and be rich, but Vasilissa refuses again.
+At the witches' house meanwhile, the witch suggests Vasilisa to marry her brother, she would live in a palace and be rich, but Vasilisa refuses again.
 In the meantime, the warrior has arrived in the forest, where the invisible witch gives him a beating, but he resists.
 Then she invokes an enchanted bear for him.
 Only barely can he escape its paws, but finally defeats it, spares it and thus becomes friends with the bears of the forest.
 In a third strike, the witch splits the earth to prevent the warrior from progressing, but Ivan finds a narrow path over which he tries to overcome the deep-roaring river.
 Arriving in the middle of the transition, the evil old woman brings him to collapse and the youth falls into the abyss under the sound of her loud laughter.
-Back home, she reveals to Vasilissa that her lover is no longer alive, but she still does not consent.
+Back home, she reveals to Vasilisa that her lover is no longer alive, but she still does not consent.
 Meanwhile, Ivan, with the help of the bears, succeeds to free himself from the torrent.
 He climbs up the ravine and reaches the high pine, which is climbed by the bears.
 At the top they throw down the glass chest.
 The chest shatters and the duck escapes.
 Then the youth shoots it with his bow and the egg falls to the ground.

-With the key in his luggage, he covertly seeks out his Vasilissa, which causes his attention to be drawn to a forbidden well.
+With the key in his luggage, he covertly seeks out his Vasilisa, which causes his attention to be drawn to a forbidden well.
 When the cuckoo sounds three times, he goes there, climbs down and finds a huge lock on the fence made of oak.
 He puts the key in the lock, whereupon it shatters and the door opens.
 He ends up trapped in a web of spiders, whose huge owner charges him with three puzzles that he must solve or that his life is forfeited.
-After answering the questions, he receives the sword and sets off for the three-headed dragon Zmey Gorynych who wants to marry his Vasilissa.
+After answering the questions, he receives the sword and sets off for the three-headed dragon Zmey Gorynych who wants to marry his Vasilisa.
 A fight between the adversaries commences.
 The fire and water-spouting dragon stretches out menacingly, but unexpectedly he succeeds in a surprise strike against the monster, whereby the first head is knocked off.
 In the further course of the fight, the hero climbs a rock and pushes down from above on the dragon to take the second head.
-Meanwhile, Vasilissa fights the witch and she manages to throw her into a large pot of boiling water.
+Meanwhile, Vasilisa fights the witch and she manages to throw her into a large pot of boiling water.
 The witch wants to escape from the cauldron, but because of the lid, the old woman is trapped inside.
 Finally, through a last powerful prank, the knight attacks the firestorming dragon's head and knocks it down.
-The survived two lovers then ride home.
+The two lovers then ride home.